Yandex Cloud

 • No private SSH key is added to an authentication agent (ssh-agent).

-Solution: Add a private key by running the following command: ssh-add <path_to_private_key_file>.
+Solution: Add a private key by running the ssh-add <path_to_private_key_file> command.

-How do I grant internet access to Managed Service for Kubernetes cluster nodes?How do I grant internet access to Managed Service for Kubernetes cluster nodes?
+How do I provide internet access to my Managed Service for Kubernetes cluster nodes?How do I provide internet access to my Managed Service for Kubernetes cluster nodes?

-If Managed Service for Kubernetes cluster nodes have no access to the internet, the following error occurs when trying to connect to the internet:
+If Managed Service for Kubernetes cluster nodes have no internet access, the following error occurs when trying to connect to the internet:

 Failed to pull image "cr.yandex/***": rpc error: code = Unknown desc = Error response from daemon: Gethttps://cr.yandex/v2/: net/http: request canceled while waiting for connection (Client.Timeout exceeded while awaiting headers)

-There are several ways to grant internet access to Managed Service for Kubernetes cluster nodes:
+You can provide internet access to your Managed Service for Kubernetes cluster nodes in several ways:

-• Create and configure a NAT gateway or NAT instance.
-As a result, through static routing, traffic will be routed via the gateway or a separate VM instance with NAT features.
+• Set up a NAT gateway or NAT instance.
+With static routing in place, traffic will go through a gateway or a separate NAT instance.

-• Assign a public IP address to a Managed Service for Kubernetes node group.
+• Assign a public IP address to your Managed Service for Kubernetes node group.

 Note

-If you assigned public IP addresses to the cluster nodes and then configured the NAT gateway or NAT instance, internet access via the public IP addresses will be disabled.
-For more information, see the Yandex Virtual Private Cloud documentation.
+If you assign public IP addresses to your cluster nodes and then configure a NAT gateway or NAT instance, internet access via the public IP addresses will be disabled.
+For more information, see our Yandex Virtual Private Cloud article.

 Error connecting a GitLab repository to Argo CDError connecting a GitLab repository to Argo CD